 A support group for those who are faced with chronic pain.
 The focus will be on education, sharing stories, spiritual support and growth.
-Meetings are on the second Tuesday of each month in the Youth Room from 1:30 until 2:30 p.m.
+Meetings are on the second Tuesday of each month in the Meeting Room from 1:30 until 2:30 p.m.

 COFFEE & DONUTS

 Volunteers in this ministry set up Visitation Hall, make coffee before Mass, serve coffee and donuts after Mass, and then clean-up.
 Coffee and donuts are served after the first two Masses on Sundays with the exception of the third Sunday of each month.
 We welcome anyone, age 16 and older, with a willing spirit and a desire to give back for all the blessings one has received.
 This ministry provides a great service hour opportunity for the youth!